The Melancholy of File Backups

 Sorry this has been a bit of a downer.

-¹ As of writing this, I realise that my supposed backups are far from formal.
-I can do better than a scattered bunch of files across Dropbox and some USB sticks, but that's a blog post for another time.
+1. As of writing this, I realise that my backups are far from formal.
+I can do better than a scattered bunch of files across Google Docs and some USB sticks, but that’s a blog post for another time. ↩︎

-² Around 5 years ago I doodled my tech-savvy brother while doing a pub quiz.
-The scrap of paper didn't survive the night, but all this time later he still uses a picture of the throwaway doodle as his profile picture.
-That means a lot to me.
+2. Around 5 years ago I doodled my tech-savvy brother while we doing a pub quiz.
+The scrap of paper didn’t survive the night, but all this time later he still uses a picture of the throwaway doodle as his profile picture, and it means a lot to me. ↩︎